AbramAanderud/startup/notes.md

 - Need to have some initial data or it will crash my componeents.
 - It can be really helpful to inspect on the html to debug, fixed an issue pretty easily that I was wasting time on
 - It is completely possible to get an infinite loop with no aysnc
+- Time to start db hope its not as bad as 240